Tips to Help the Transition from Detergent Shampoos to Natural SHAMPOO BARS

 - Buy an inexpensive shower filter head.

-- Another little trick is to add a pinch of baking soda to a quart of warm water.
+- Another little trick is to add a tiny pinch of baking soda to a quart of warm water.
 Use this solution to wet hair before shampooing.
 It can help the shampoo bar lather better and thus rinse out more thoroughly.

 - Read more about Baking Soda for build-up